oerc0122/MDANSE/Doc/pages/structure.rst

 Solvent Accessible Surface
 ''''''''''''''''''''''''''

-The Solvent Accessible Surface calculation involves defining the surface accessibility of molecules or atoms by creating a mesh of points.
+The solvent accessible surface calculation involves defining the surface accessibility of molecules or atoms by creating a mesh of points.
 The number of points is determined by the field discussed, influencing the level of detail in the surface representation.
 Essentially, a higher density of points leads to a finer-grained representation, capturing smaller surface features and intricacies.

-**Probe Radius**: Measured in nanometers, the probe radius is a crucial parameter influencing the precision of the calculation.
+**Probe radius**: Measured in nanometers, the probe radius is a crucial parameter influencing the precision of the calculation.
 Smaller probe radii provide a more detailed and  assessment of the molecular surface area, often resulting in a larger reported surface